NFM Lending - Team Petros - NMLS 92866 logo

 NFM Lending - Team Petros - NMLS 92866 Review

 Petros A. Christophilis operates as a Branch Manager for NFM Lending, a national mortgage lender with local loan originators.
-Based in Lynnwood, Washington (3400 188th Street SW, Suite 400), this branch is positioned as a Seattle-area specialist serving the Greater Seattle and Eastside communities.
+Based in Lynnwood, Washington (3400 188th Street SW, Suite 400), this branch is positioned as a Seattle-area staff context serving the Greater Seattle and Eastside communities.
 The NMLS #92866 designation indicates individual licensing for mortgage origination activities.

 The branch offers three primary loan products: mortgage purchase loans, refinance mortgages, and FHA 203(k) home improvement loans.
 Their service model emphasizes digital application processing combined with local, in-person accessibility.
 The application workflow includes online submission, document collection via technology platform, underwriter approval, clear-to-close processing, and electronic closing document signing.
 They advertise availability seven days a week for client questions and consultation.